davidjohnstone/alt/README.md

 # Alt

-Alt is a clean and simple alternative interface to NewsBlur by [David Johnstone](http://davidjohnstone.net).
+Alt is a clean and simple alternative interface to NewsBlur.

 Alt is hosted online at [altfeedreader.com](http://www.altfeedreader.com/).
 The [introductory blog post](http://davidjohnstone.net/blog/2013/06/alt-is-a-simpler-and-prettier-interface-to-newsblur) has more information.